PatrickF1/dotfiles/README.md

 My personal config files.
-Much of it was copied from https://mths.be/dotfilesdotfiles and other repos.
+Much of it was copied from https://mths.be/dotfiles and https://github.com/atomantic.